wvantoll/csharpgames/docs/README.md

 </p>

 ## How to Get Started
-Assuming you own a copy of the book, here's what you need to do to get started with game development:
+Assuming you own a copy of the book, you need to follow a couple of steps to get started with game development.
+Once you've completed these steps successfully, you're ready to enjoy the book to its fullest!

+The book was written to work with specific versions of Visual Studio (a program for writing and compiling code) and MonoGame (an open-source library that adds game-specific functionality to the C# language).
+Both Visual Studio and Monogame have received many updates since the book's release.
+We'll do our best to keep the samples and instructions up-to-date, so that you can keep working with the book as long as possible.

+**In March 2025, we've updated our samples to MonoGame 3.8.1 and Visual Studio Community 2022.** If you want to use these recent versions of the software, follow the "New instructions" below.
+If you want to use the old software versions from when the book was released, follow the "Original instructions (2019)".

+### New instructions (March 2025)
+1. Follow the instructions in the [MonoGame Documentation](https://docs.monogame.net/articles/getting_started/2_choosing_your_ide_visual_studio.html) to first install Visual Studio with the right components and then the MonoGame extension.
+2. Read Chapter 1 of the book (except Section 1.6) and follow the instructions there.
+This will let you run and change your first MonoGame project in Visual Studio, to verify that the installation worked.
+Because you're using newer software versions, some details will be slightly different than in the book.
+For example, the correct project template is now called "MonoGame Windows Desktop Application" instead of "MonoGame Windows Project".
+3. Download all example programs from our repository.
+To do this, go to our GitHub repository [(github.com/egges/csharpgames)](https://github.com/egges/csharpgames), click the green 'Clone or Download' button near the top, and choose 'Download ZIP'.
+Download the ZIP file to a location on your PC.
+Then **extract (unpack) the ZIP file**, otherwise the programs won't work!
+4. Read Section 1.6 of the book and follow the instructions there.
+This will let you open an example project and play the first game of our book: Painter.

+### Original instructions (2019):
 1. Download and install [Visual Studio Community 2017](https://visualstudio.microsoft.com/vs/older-downloads/)*, a free program by Microsoft for writing and compiling code in C#.
 Follow the installation instructions, and make sure to (at least) include the components for C# development.
 You will see many more options (and you're free to install them), but you won't need them for this book.
 2. Download and install [MonoGame 3.6](http://www.monogame.net/2017/03/01/monogame-3-6/)*, an open-source library that adds game-specific functionality to the C# language.
 3. Download and install the [Visual C++ 2012 Redistributable for VS2012](https://www.microsoft.com/en-us/download/confirmation.aspx?id=30679).
 This is required for running any MonoGame project that has text in it.
 (Otherwise, you will get error pop-ups about missing files such as "freetype6.dll".)
-4. Read Chapter 1 of the book (except Section 1.6) and follow the instructions there.
-This will let you run and change your first MonoGame project in Visual Studio, to verify that the installation worked.
-5. Download all example programs from our repository.
-To do this, go to our GitHub repository [(github.com/egges/csharpgames)](https://github.com/egges/csharpgames), click the green 'Clone or Download' button near the top, and choose 'Download ZIP'.
+4. Download all example programs from our GitHub repository.
+To get the projects for VS2017 and MonoGame 3.6, go to [the specific version of our repo linked here](https://github.com/egges/csharpgames/tree/3f8da902d07ccf083847d551eaa4af671e3b735a), click the green 'Clone or Download' button near the top, and choose 'Download ZIP'.
 Download the ZIP file to a location on your PC.
 Then **extract (unpack) the ZIP file**, otherwise the programs won't work!
-6. Read Section 1.6 of the book and follow the instructions there.
+5. Read Section 1.6 of the book and follow the instructions there.
 This will let you open an example project and play the first game of our book: Painter.

-Once you've completed these steps successfully, you're ready to enjoy the book to its fullest!

-(*) Both Visual Studio and MonoGame receive new versions quite often.
-This is difficult for us to keep track of, especially with a printed book.
-We advise you to use Visual Studio 2017 and MonoGame 3.6, to be 100% sure that the example projects will run.
-If you really want to use newer versions, then you are free to do this at your own risk.

 ## About the Book
 Developing computer games is a perfect way to learn how to program in modern programming languages.
 This book teaches you how to program in the language C# through the creation of computer games – and without requiring any previous programming experience.